A 4D-Var Method with Flow-Dependent Background Covariances for the Shallow-Water Equations: 4D-Var with Flow-Dependent Covariance

 Since we use the forward and adjoint equations of the model, computational cost of using these $b$ previous intervals in the calculation of the gradient and the product of the Hessian with a vector is a Newton's step is at most $O(b)$ times more than just using the observations in the current window.
 The key idea behind the choice of the precision matrices \eqref{Qmkdef1} is that we approximate the likelihood terms corresponding to the observations in the previous windows by Gaussian distributions, and then propagate them forward to the current time position via the Jacobians of the dynamics according to the change of variables formula \eqref{normalpushforwardeq}.
 This allows us to effectively extend the assimilation time $T$ to $(b+1)T$, but without the non-convexity issue that would occur if it would be extended directly (this was confirmed in our simulations).
 Moreover, the choice \eqref{Qmkdef1} introduces a strong linkage between the successive assimilation windows, and effectively allows the smoothing distribution to rely on two sided information (both from the past and the future), versus one sided information if one would simply use a longer window of length $(b+1)T$.
-In fact, this was confirmed during our simulations, and we have found that increasing $T$ beyond a certain range did not improve the performance, while increasing $b$ has resulted in an improvement in general up to a certain point.
-Based on \cite{optimization2017}, we expect the Gaussian approximation underlying the choice \eqref{Qmkdef1} to hold if the observation noise is sufficiently small, the observation frequency is sufficiently high, and the system dynamics and the observations are not too non-linear.
+In fact, this was confirmed during our simulations, and we have found that increasing $T$ beyond a certain range did not improve the performance, while increasing $b$ has resulted in an improvement in general up to a certain point. \\

-The choice of the precision matrices \eqref{Qmkdef1} is also justifiable in the case of linear dynamics.
-When $b=\infty$, the precision matrix \eqref{Qmkdef1} is exactly equal to the precision matrix given by the Kalman filter, hence it is optimal.
-When $b$ is finite, the precision matrix given by \eqref{Qmkdef1} is smaller (in positive definite order) than the optimal precision matrix given by the Kalman filter.
-This means that we might lose some precision, but do not introduce instability by a too large precision matrix.
-However, the memory and computational cost requirements of Kalman filter are $O(d^2)$ and $O(d^3)$, which can be prohibitive in high dimensions.
-For our method, these are $O(bd)$ and $O(bd)$, respectively, which are feasible even in very high dimensions.